FarrasR/railsearch/README.md

 Currently only support nodes on osm, somethign like railway(a way) not supported

+## Weakness

+Yep, its on latitude longitude, its

 ## Instruction
 If you run/build this on windows (KEK), tough luck, theres a lot of dependencies you need to install which I won't cover (I tried running this on windows to no avail), the recommended way to run/build this on windows is via wsl, and these instructions assumed you already familiar with linux/wsl